long2ice/fastapi-limiter/README.md

 ## Introduction

-FastAPI-Limiter is a rate limiting tool for [fastapi](https://github.com/tiangolo/fastapi) routes.
+FastAPI-Limiter is a rate limiting tool for [fastapi](https://github.com/tiangolo/fastapi) routes with lua script.

 ## Requirements